-2.1.1 Heat Rate Policy
+2.1.1 Heat Input and Rate Policy

-All Market Sellers shall develop Heat Rates.
-These heat rate curves show heat input from burning fuel versus MW output for each of their generating units.
-The heat rate curves then serve as the basis for the theoretical incremental heat rate curves for fuel consumption and performance factor development.
+All Market Sellers shall develop Heat Input curves.
+These heat input curves show heat input in MMBtu/hr from burning fuel versus MW output for each of their generating units.
+The heat input curves then serve as the basis for the theoretical incremental heat rate curves for fuel consumption and performance factor development.
 A Market Seller is allowed to use either net or gross MW values in determination of the incremental heat rate curves as long as gross or net MW value consistency is maintained throughout the cost development process.
 Heat rate information provided to the Office of the Interconnection should be on a net MW basis.

-- Heat rate curves (one curve per fuel type for each operating mode) will be based on design or comparable unit data modified by actual unit test data (when available). - Data for the heat rate curve development, ideally, should include Economic Minimum and Economic Maximum MW points.
-The heat rate curve will be fitted from available data. - This heat rate curve (or curves) will be used as the basis for incremental heat rate curves, incremental costs and performance factor calculations.
+- Heat input curves (one curve per fuel type for each operating mode) will be based on design or comparable unit data modified by actual unit test data (when available). - Data for the heat input curve development, ideally, should include Economic Minimum and Economic Maximum MW points.
+The heat input curve will be fitted from available data. - This heat input curve (or curves) will be used as the basis for incremental heat rate curves, incremental costs and performance factor calculations.